 The data presented above reflects our preliminary estimates for the three months ended September 30, 2021 based solely upon information available to us as of the date of this prospectus and is not a comprehensive statement of our financial or other results for the three months ended September 30, 2021.
 This data has been prepared by, and is the responsibility of, our management.
 Our independent registered public accounting firm, BDO USA, LLP, has not audited, reviewed, compiled or applied agreed-upon procedures with respect to this preliminary financial information.
 Accordingly, BDO USA, LLP does not express an opinion or any other form of assurance with respect thereto.
 We currently expect that our final results will be consistent with the estimates set forth above, but such estimates are preliminary and our final results could differ from these estimates due to the completion of our financial closing procedures, final adjustments and other developments that may arise between now and the time such unaudited interim financial statements for the three months ended September 30, 2021 are issued.
+For example, during the course of the preparation of the respective financial statements and related notes, additional items that would require adjustments to be made to the preliminary estimated financial information presented above may be identified, and those changes could be material.
 Accordingly, you should not place undue reliance on these preliminary results.
 There can be no assurance that these estimates will be realized, and estimates are subject to risks and uncertainties, many of which are not within our control.
 We undertake no obligation to update this information.
 In addition, these preliminary results are not necessarily indicative of the results that may be reported for the remainder of fiscal 2021 or any future periods.
 See "Risk Factors," "Special Note Regarding Forward-Looking Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information regarding these risks and uncertainties, including other factors that could cause our preliminary estimates to differ from the actual financial results that we will report for the three months ended September 30, 2021.